Colorado County Historical Markers

 Old Stafford Opera House

-Olive Branch Baptist Church & Rocky Chapel School
+Olive Branch Baptist Church and Rocky Chapel School

 Osage Community Cemetery